 In order to have an elective course contribute towards Stage 5 study, a student must study the course for a minimum of 100 hours or equivalent.
 A full elective would run for 200 hours or equivalent.
 The word equivalent is used to reflect that in some cases a student may complete the content usually covered in a specified number of hours in more or less hours, such as in the case of acceleration.
-At St Ives High School, students are able to choose two 200 hour electives and two Enrichment Projects (Semester 1 and 2), in addition to their mandatory subjects.
-Enrichment Projects run for Year 9 only.
+At St Ives High School, students are able to choose two 200 hour electives, in addition to their mandatory subjects.

-An extensive range of elective courses are offered at St Ives High School for 2020.
+An extensive range of elective courses are offered at St Ives High School for 2024.
 In choosing electives, it is important to select courses in which students have an interest.
 This is an opportunity to explore a new field or develop an existing passion further.
 The study of a subject may open up other opportunities for Years 11 and 12 not currently considered.
 It is important that the reason for choosing a course is not because friends have or that it may be easy.
 It should be the course the child wants to study, not one that others would like them to study.
 Please be aware that courses are dependent upon overall student choices and therefore some courses will not run.

 Correct and appropriate choices of electives will be crucial to the success and engagement of a student in Stage 5.
 If additional advice is required, see the teacher listed as the contact person in the booklet or talk to an older student who has studied the course.
-Syllabuses can be viewed at NESA educationstandards.nsw.edu.au/wps/portal/nesa
+Students can also look at the Year 9 2024 Subject Selection website.